misikir21/NewTest-Restaurant/README.md

 - When the page loads, the web app shows the list of dish 🔃
 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+To get a local copy up and running, follow these easy steps.

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need to this tools:

 - Web browser.
 - Code editor.